AbuTalha3/my-portfolio/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank Microverse for the opportunity to learn.An all my peers who assisted me.
+I would like to thank Mr Vitor - G - Madera for his effort.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->